Oak Grove Baptist Church, Cadiz, KY (270) 522-6521

 Brotherhood

 Brotherhood educates the men and boys of the church on missions.
-The boys' mission training is a part of the church's mission night emphasis on the first Wednesday night of the month.
+The boys' mission group meets on Wednesday nights.

 Brotherhood began at Oak Grove in 1955 with the assistance from Brotherhood members of the White Sulphur Springs Baptist Church in Caldwell County.